Weed Management

 Disease Management

-Faba beans are subject to several diseases that can reduce yield and quality.
-While some faba bean diseases are widespread in Saskatchewan, they may cause little damage.
-However, other faba bean diseases found in Saskatchewan can be very damaging and warrant appropriate control.
+Faba beans are subject to several diseases that can reduce yield and quality to varying degrees.
 Seed, soil, and plant residues can serve as sources of disease inoculum.
-These risks may be minimized by:
+These risks can be minimized by:

 Disease Diagnosis

-First scout areas that are at the greatest risk of disease development, including:
+First, scout areas that are at greatest risk of disease development, including:

 Seed Rot, Seedling Blight, Damping-Off & Root Rot